 - Take advantage of student perks:

 Prefer college meal instead of outside meal so that you can save more money during college years.
-Also take advantage of student discounts at business venue or elsewhere.
+Also, take advantage of student discounts at the business venue or elsewhere.

 - Borrow as little as possible: